intel/zephyr.js/README.md

 $ cp outdir/zephyr.bin /media/<USERNAME>/MBED/
 ```

-After you copy the new .bin file to that directory, the device will reboot,
+After you copy the new `.bin` file to that directory, the device will reboot,
-blink an LED quickly as it writes the image somewhere, and then you should see
+blink an LED quickly as it writes the image, and then you should see
 the device reconnect as a USB storage device to your PC.
 Then you can press the
 Reset button to run the Zephyr image.
 You should see "Hello, ZJS world!" output
 on the serial console in less than a second.